realbencomo/realbencomo/README.md

 - 💬 Ask me about ... anything!
 - 📫 How to reach me: ... e-mail me at realbencomo@gmail.com
 - 😄 Pronouns: ...
 He/Him but you can use any pronoun you like I really don't care
 - ⚡ Fun fact: ...
-I've been compared to Scott Pilgrim and any character that Michael Cera has or could play
+I've been compared to Scott Pilgrim and any character that Michael Cera has played or could play

 My virtual pet and IRL pet is called Vaquita: